 Many parts of Earth’s oceans remain virtually unexplored.
-The Pacific Ocean’s Mariana Trench—an estimated 36,201 feet deep—boasts pressures 1,000 times greater than that at sea level, and environmental conditions mirroring some of the most inhospitable planets in our solar system.
-This alien landscape is nearly devoid of light, oxygen, and food resources, and it’s filled with boiling-hot gasses oozing from the Earth’s core.
+The Pacific Ocean’s Mariana Trench—an estimated 36,201 feet below the surface—boasts pressures 1,000 times greater than that at sea level, and environmental conditions mirroring some of the most inhospitable planets in our solar system.
+This cold, dark alien landscape is nearly devoid of light, oxygen, and food resources, and it’s filled with boiling-hot gasses oozing from the Earth’s core.

-As extreme as deep sea habitats may sound, the more researchers look, the more unbelievable species they discover.
+As extreme as deep sea habitats may sound, the more marine biologists look, the more unbelievable species they discover.
 This list highlights five of my favorite denizens of the deep, from the plethora of otherworldly creatures that call the Mariana Trench home.

 1. The Ghostfish